 Our largest group of interns to-date were in our Time Sensitive Networks (TSN) Testing Service group and they included Connor R, Connor N, Sonya, and Megan.
 Throughout the summer, they worked on numerous projects including:

-A task board for the embedded systems group to effectively track task completion to help them stay up to date on tasks that needed to be completed.
+- A dashboard for the embedded systems group to effectively track task completion to help them stay up to date on tasks.

-- Making a 3D print casings for equipment with a 3D printing software.
+- Making 3D print casings for equipment with 3D printing software

-- An internal software used for international customers to customize in their language.
+- Learning how to internationalize software for our international customers to use UNH-IOL tools in their language

 Along with the research experience of undergraduate and graduate students, Mallory and Ian were selected to develop the Living Bridge website and its data infrastructure.
 The Living Bridge project is a self-diagnosing, self-reporting “smart bridge” powered by a local renewable energy source.
 This project is possible through a grant from the National Science Foundation and the New Hampshire Department of Transportation.
 The specific goals were to: